Simha-Kalimipalli/WRPDB_EW2030/README.md

-# the_WRPDb
+# Waterloo Regional Development Database (WRPDB) (part of Envisioning Waterloo: 2030 Project)
-The WRPDb is a database of development projects in Waterloo Region
+The WRPDB is a database of development projects in Waterloo Region.